-In view of its salmon conservation mandate in 5 provinces the Foundation is, in effect, a national entity with national communications needs and in both official languages.
-Thus, the foundation has a duty to report to the public, in broadening awareness of foundation programs and in building public understanding and support for salmon conservation needs.
-The Foundation also has a large international audience reached primarily through email, the website, and through the webinar series.
+In view of its salmon conservation mandate in 5 provinces, the Foundation is, in effect, a national entity with national communications needs in both official languages.
+Thus, the foundation has a duty to report to the public, to broaden awareness of foundation programs and build public understanding and support for salmon conservation needs.
+The Foundation also has a large international audience reached primarily through email, the website and through the webinar series.

 The greatest challenge in delivering a broad and effective communications program continues to be the limited budget available for communications.
-Some conservation organizations are able to commit more funds to communications activities that the entire administrative budget permitted under the Funding Agreement with the Government of Canada.
+Some conservation organizations are able to commit more funds to communications activities than the entire administrative budget permitted under the Funding Agreement with the Government of Canada.
 Nonetheless, the Foundation is resourceful in managing its communications efforts to meet this challenge.

-6.0 2022 Communication Plan
+6.0 2023 Communication Plan

-In the 2022 fiscal year the Foundation will deliver an annual communications plan consisting of the following elements:
+In the 2023 fiscal year, the Foundation will deliver an annual communications plan consisting of the following elements:

-6.1 News releases
+6.1 Media Coverage / News Releases